veltzer/teaching-slides/marp/courses/cyber-attacks-and-vectors/11_csrf.md

 - Hidden in a seemingly innocent page
 - When loaded, it triggers a fund transfer
 - Uses the victim's active session on bank.com
 ---
 ## Why CSRF is Dangerous

 - Exploits the trust a website has in a user's browser
 - Can perform any action the user is authorized to do
 - Often targets high-privilege users (e.g., admins)
 - Can lead to:
     - Unauthorized transactions
     - Data theft
     - Account compromise
 ---
 ## Defending Against CSRF

 1. CSRF Tokens
-2. Same-Site Cookies
+1. Same-Site Cookies
-3. Custom Request Headers
+1. Custom Request Headers
-4. Double Submit Cookies
+1. Double Submit Cookies
-5. User Interaction Requirements
+1. User Interaction demands
 ---
 ## CSRF Tokens

 - Unique, unpredictable token for each session